Neil Oram

-Neil Oram (born 2 January 1938) is a British musician, poet, artist and playwright.
-He is known for his 10-play cycle, The Warp, directed by Ken Campbell.
+Neil Oram (born 2 January 1938) is a British musician, poet, artist, and playwright.
+He is best known for his 10-play cycle, The Warp, directed by Ken Campbell.

 Soho, jazz, art and poetry career

-In Africa, Oram met musician Mike Gibbs.
-He played double bass in the Mike Gibbs Quintet with Gibbs playing piano, vibes and trombone.
-A post-concert epiphany where a voice repeatedly told him "Je suis un poet!" led him to take up writing.
+While in Africa, Oram met musician Mike Gibbs, and played double bass in the Mike Gibbs Quintet with Gibbs playing piano, vibes and trombone.

+A post-concert epiphany when a voice repeatedly told him, "Je suis un poète!" led Oram to take up writing.

 Oram returned to Britain in 1958 where he ran a jazz café called The House of Sam Widges on 8 D'Arblay Street in Soho, London.
 The café was known for its jukebox that only had modern jazz records.
-It attracted many of the top London musicians, such as Ronnie Scott, Tubby Hayes, Graham Bond, Dave Tomlin and Bobby Wellins, who were frequent customers, and occasionally enjoying a bowl of spaghetti Bolognese prepared by Oram.
-The café also had a performance stage called 'The Pad'.
+It attracted many highly regarded musicians in London, such as Ronnie Scott, Tubby Hayes, Graham Bond, Dave Tomlin and Bobby Wellins, all of whom were frequent customers.
+The café also had a performance stage called "The Pad".

-Oram was now writing poetry, giving readings and painting large, abstract, jazz inspired paintings.
-In 1960, he opened "The Mingus" art gallery in Marshall Street, Soho, where abstract paintings by O. G. Bradbury, George Popperwell, Jaime Manzano, Tony Shiels and William Morris, the American poet and action painter, could be seen.
+At that point, Oram was writing poetry, giving readings and painting large, abstract, jazz inspired paintings.

+In 1960, he opened "The Mingus" art gallery in Marshall Street, Soho, where abstract paintings by O. G. Bradbury, George Popperwell, Jaime Manzano, Tony Shiels and William Morris, the American poet and action painter, were exhibited.
 Morris's jazz paintings were executed in The Pad to the vibrant sounds of the Graham Bond Quartet, then carried and hung up in The Mingus.

-Oram’s published poems can be found in ‘Children of Albion’ (Penguin 1968), ‘Words-re-arranged’ (Privately printed, 1970), ‘Past The Antique Pain’ (Zum Zum 1974), ‘Beauty’s Shit’ (Zum Zum 1976), ‘The Golden Forgotten’ (Great Works 1977), ‘Yes To The Fresh’ (Zum Zum 1995).

-Oram contributed to the Poetry Review, edited by Eric Mottram, a mainstay of the modernist-inspired British Poetry Revival of the 1960s and 1970s.
+Oram's poems and other writings can be found in underground magazines from the late 1950s onwards, like Night Scene published by Lee Harwood, and International Times (IT) Oram also contributed to the Poetry Review, edited by Eric Mottram, a mainstay of the modernist-inspired British Poetry Revival of the 1960s and 1970s.

-Oram's poems and other writings can be found in underground magazines from the late 1950s onwards, like Night Scene published by Lee Harwood, and International Times (IT) A select collection of poems drawn from 56 years of poetry, The Rain Stands Tall, was published in 2015 by Barncott Press.
+Oram’s published poems were collected in ‘Children of Albion’ (Penguin 1968), ‘Words-re-arranged’ (Privately printed, 1970), ‘Past The Antique Pain’ (Zum Zum 1974), ‘Beauty’s Shit’ (Zum Zum 1976), ‘The Golden Forgotten’ (Great Works 1977), ‘Yes To The Fresh’ (Zum Zum 1995).
+A select collection of poems drawn from 56 years of poetry, The Rain Stands Tall, was published in 2015 by Barncott Press.

-Oram has, over a long period of time, painted abstract pieces of art, mostly not shown in public.
+Oram has painted abstract pieces of art over a long period of time out of which mostly have not been shown in public.
 The paintings include a series of twenty geometric images, the Diamond Series, painted over two decades.